oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

     themselves, set the unregistration deadline to a date in the past for all future events.
 (By default, attendees will be able to cancel their registration themselves until the event starts.)
 #.
+If you are using custom Fluid templates for the registration form, remove
+    the `separateBillingAddress` field from all registration form templates.
+#.
 Upgrade to seminars 6.x.
 #.
 Update the database schema and run all upgrade wizards.
 #.
 If you are using the selector widget (the search form) in the frontend,